43081j/rar.js/README.md

 **rar.js** makes use of [dataview-extra](https://github.com/43081j/dataview-extra) and [reader.js](https://github.com/43081j/reader.js).

+**This is a very new utility/library, please see the list below for what may be missing.**

 **TODO & Potential Features**

 * Large file support (currently the entire file will be in memory when `RarArchive.get` is called)